Temporal Routing in Static Networks: The Schedule Completion Problem: Abstract

 \section{Abstract}

-We introduce the \textsc{TemporallyEdgeDisjointScheduleCompletion} ($\TEDSC$) problem in which we need to cover a set of temporal edge demands $D$ by routing $k$ temporal walks through a directed static graph while remaining temporally edge disjoint.
+We introduce the \textsc{Temporally Edge Disjoint Schedule Completion} ($\TEDSC$) problem in which we need to cover a set of temporal edge demands $D$ by routing $k$ temporal walks through a directed static graph while remaining temporally edge disjoint.
 This problem combines the temporal aspects of train routing and passenger demands with the static nature of real-world rail networks.
-We present a polynomial time algorithm for $\TEDSC$.
-Motivated by real world constraints, we next investigate two restricted variants of $\TEDSC$ in which each walk can only travel for some bounded distance or time $h$.
-We show that both are tractable when parameterized by $k + h$, but hard for $h$ and $k + \cardinality D$.
-If we fix the underlying network, the two problems exhibit distinct complexities: The distance variant remains $\W[1]$-hard parameterized by $k$ even on a path of three vertices whereas the time variant admits an $\FPT$ algorithm on any fixed star.
-Finally, we show how to approximate the number of required walks up to a factor of $(2-h^{-1})$.
+We show how to solve $\TEDSC$ in polynomial time.
+Motivated by real-world constraints, we next investigate two restricted variants of $\TEDSC$ in which each walk can travel only for some bounded distance or time~$h$.
+For both variants, we present a $(2-h^{-1})$-approximation algorithm and fully characterize the parameterized landscape with respect to $k$, $h$, and $\cardinality D$.
+Surprisingly, if we restrict the underlying train network, the two variants diverge: The distance variant stays $\W[1]$-hard parameterized by $k$ even on a path of three vertices, whereas the time variant admits a polynomial-time algorithm on every fixed bidirected star graph.